Spine Surgeons conducting surgery for Cervical Foraminal Stenosis

 Can Paget’s Disease Be Cured?

 Paget’s disease, a condition affecting the bones, currently has no cure.
-However, it can be effectively managed with medication.
+However, doctors can effectively manage the condition with medication.
 The primary treatment involves bisphosphonates, a class of drugs that aid in restoring the balance between bone formation and resorption.

 How Bisphosphonates Work